Reyes94/acceso-db-node-postgres-pg-i/README.md

-# Desafio Latam: Database Access with Node
+# Desafio Latam: Database Access with Node I

 In this challenge, a server is created that provides GET and POST routes for queries and saves the posts in a PostgreSQL database with the pg package.